-Three unmistakable implications follow.
+Two unmistakable implications follow.
 First, fiscal discipline is not a year-by-year concept, in sharp contrast with the prescription of the Stability and Growth Pact.
-It is a medium to long-term characteristic, which may allow for significant temporary slippages along with promises that deficits will be eventually offset by adequate surpluses.
-Second, a good track record is not sufficient to provide that guarantee.2 A solid budgetary framework is a necessary, but not a sufficient condition because private debts can become public debts in crisis situations.
-Finally, the policy dominance issue is a concern that no central bank can escape, no matter how independent it may be.
+It is a medium to long-term characteristic, which allows significant temporary slippages along with promises that deficits will be eventually offset by adequate surpluses.
+Second, a good track record is not sufficient to provide that guarantee.2 Only the budget process itself can provide such a guarantee.

-1 Paper to be presented at the NBER conference on "Fiscal Policy after the Financial Crisis", Milano, September 12-13, 2011.
-Without implicating them, I am grateful to Alberto Alesina, Frits Bos, Xavier Debrun and Francesco Giavazzi for their comments on an earlier version.
+1 Paper to be presented at the NBER pre-conference on "Fiscal Policy after the Financial Crisis", Cambridge, July 14-15, 2011.

 2 Both Spain and Ireland achieved large debt reductions in the years leading to the financial crisis.
-Yet, they had to deal with the consequences of their housing price bubbles, they were not able to reassure the financial markets that they had the ability to eventually close their deficits.
+Yet, thy had to deal with the consequences of their housing price bubbles, they were not able to reassure the financial markets that they had the ability to eventually close their deficits.